 Osteoporosis: How long must I take bisphosphonates?

 Bisphosphonates, the most common type of osteoporosis medications, are typically taken for three to five years.
-After that, your doctor will consider your individual risk factors in determining whether you're more likely to be helped or harmed by continuing to take these or other osteoporosis medications.
+After that, your doctor will consider your risk factors in determining whether you should continue to take these or other osteoporosis medications.

 - Jawbone problems.
 Rarely, bisphosphonate therapy can lead to osteonecrosis of the jaw — a bone disease that causes pain, swelling or infection in the jaw.
 Invasive dental procedures, such as tooth extractions, increase this risk.

-If your fracture risk increases in the future, your doctor may suggest restarting bisphosphonates or trying a different type of osteoporosis medication.
+If your fracture risk increases in the future, your doctor might recommend restarting bisphosphonates or trying a different type of osteoporosis medication.